-paved surface categories, we can identify which land use types have the most room for growth.
-In Auburn Gresham, the highest proportions of plantable space are found in
+paved surface categories, we can identify which land use types have the most room highest proportions of plantable space are found in utility and vacant properties (Fig.

 Canopy cover is not distributed evenly across the region or within municipalities.
 To better understand how land cover patterns vary, they are compared across land use types like residential, commercial, or park properties.
-In Auburn Gresham, the highest percentage of canopy is found in transit and parks (Fig. 3).
-Industrial and commercial properties have the lowest canopy cover.
+In Washington Heights, the highest percentage of canopy is found in parks and natural areas (Fig. 3).
+Utility and commercial properties have the lowest canopy cover.
 As one might expect, transit areas have the largest proportion of roads, and industrial, residential, and commercial land use types have an abundance of buildings.
 See Table 1 on page 5 of this report for a detailed analysis of land cover distribution.